 Daniel Tisch is the President and CEO of Argyle.
 He is one of North America’s best-known communicators, having worked at senior levels in government before embarking on a 25-year consulting career in which he has advised CEOs, boards, government leaders and marketers for some of the world’s biggest brands.

-Robert Gemmill is an attorney and one of the foremost experts in corporate reputation, crisis and risk, and litigation communications.
-He is Argyle’s SVP and GM in Washington, DC.
+Robert Gemmill is a trained attorney and one of the foremost experts in corporate reputation, crisis and risk, and litigation communications.
+He is Argyle USA’s SVP and GM based in Washington, DC.